What is MG?

-Myasthenia Gravis is an autoimmune disorder marked by times of extreme weakness and/or fatigue that creates the inability to move voluntary muscles of the body.
-Throughout this site, you will come across many articles helping you to understand ways to upgrade your life + improve your health.
+Myasthenia Gravis is a disorder marked by symptoms of extreme weakness and/or fatigue that creates the inability to move voluntary muscles of the body.

 It can create such weakness that movements like walking, talking, sitting up, chewing, swallowing and keeping the eyelids open are affected and at times cannot be done.
 It can also cause double vision, where the muscles of the eyes become too weak to see straight, causing you to see ‘double’.

 Myasthenia Gravis can affect the entire body or just parts of it, such as only affecting the eyes (called ocular Myasthenia).
 You can read more in depth about Myasthenia here.